 Your IT department might be happy to know that they can also provision users with the Tableau command line tool (tabcmd) or with the REST API.

 Local identity store

-If you're installing Tableau Server in an organization that doesn't run Active Directory or OpenLDAP, or these options are not otherwise not available for you, you must configure Tableau Server for local identity store.
+If you're installing Tableau Server in an organization that doesn't run an external directory, or connecting to the external directory is not available for you, you must configure Tableau Server for local identity store.